FDA authorizes 1st COVID-19 shots for infants, preschoolers – KION546

 The FDA also authorized Moderna’s vaccine for school-aged children and teens.
 Pfizer’s shots had been the only option for those ages.

-For weeks, the Biden administration has been preparing to roll out the vaccines for little kids, with states, tribes, community health centers and pharmacies allowed to preorder millions of doses.
+For weeks, the Biden administration has been preparing to roll out the vaccines for little kids, with states, tribes, community health centers and pharmacies preordering millions of doses.
 FDA’s emergency use authorization allows manufacturers to begin shipping vaccine across the country.
 Vaccinations could begin early next week.

 While young children generally don’t get as sick from COVID-19 as older kids and adults, their hospitalizations surged during the omicron wave and FDA’s advisers determined that benefits from vaccination outweighed the minimal risks.
 Studies from Moderna and Pfizer showed side effects, including fever and fatigue, were mostly minor.